NataliaLKB/learn-git-basics/README.md

 git status
 ```

 The message could be anything, but it is best to make it something that describes what you just did.
 You can also use the command `git commit` without `-m '<message'`, however beware that it will send you to a text editor called Vim.
 Though learning how to use Vim is important, it isn't necessary at this stage.
-Typing `:q` straight away will get you out of it and re-commit with a message.
+Typing `:q` straight away will get you out of it and commit again with a message.

 <a name="merging" id="merging"></a>
 ### Merging Changes with Master
 Now that you have made and committed your changes, it is time to merge your branch with master.
 Even though you are not working with anyone else on this repository, it is always good practice to make sure your current branch is completely up to date with master.
+Imagine if you were working with a team.
+Someone else has already pushed up changes to master.
+If that someone else and yourself have changed the same file, it is quite likely that your changes will not be compatible with theirs.
+To avoid this, you want to merge your changes with theirs to avoid future problems.
 Checkout back onto master and pull down.
-This command looks like this:
+These commands look like this:

 ```
 git checkout master